Where Social Impact Meets

 Welfare Australia, CSIRO, NICTA and In Safe Hands have come together to build the world’s first institutional and family observation program for early intervention.

-PROTECT approaches the reporting roadblocks to protecting children with an innovative new approach to the collection and sharing of data and the targeting of community resources.
+SAFE approaches the reporting roadblocks to protecting children with an innovative new approach to the collection and sharing of data and the targeting of community resources.
 It aims to provide early intervention and prevent children from escalating up the continuum to crisis.

 Backed with machine learning and natural language processing, the program identifies new and triages existing children already in the welfare system.
 This ‘triaging’ is done based on real time information from frontline services.